Josephrp/DataTonic/README.md

        -Flexible and adaptable to all business needs across all sectors (using data from all major business schools,... [all business strategy publications - academic, media, etc]).
        [-Allows for the addition of custom modules and features.]
-       -Create a junior/associate consultant, team of associates
+       -Create a junior/associate consultant, or team of associates

     7. Collaborative Tools for Team-Based Analysis:

-        -Create a junior/associate consultant,
-    Facilitates joint decision-making and strategy development.
+       ...

-Security and Confidentiality:
+    8. Security and Confidentiality:

-    High standards of data security and confidentiality.
+      -High standards of data security and confidentiality... [explain]
-    Ensures protection of sensitive business information.

-Scalability:
+    9. Scalability:

-    Designed to handle increased workload and data volume.
+      -Designed to handle increased workload and data volume.
-    Suitable for both large corporations and small businesse
+      -Suitable for both large corporations, small businesse, and individuals

 Join us in exploring the future of consulting with DataTonic.